Performance report: Scylla vs Apache Cassandra on low-end hardware

 Loaders: 1 x m4.2xlarge (8 vCPUs) writing at a fixed rate

 In the previous tests, we focused on the throughput the system can achieve.
 However, most real-life systems operate at or close to a steady rate and will try to stay away from their maximum capacity.
 It is then interesting to focus on the latency of requests at a steady rate.

 We ran a single loader, rate limited at 5k, 10k, 20k and 30k writes/second respectively.
-All of these are below the maximum throughput of both Scylla and Cassandra, as observed during population.
+All of these are below the maximum throughput of both Scylla and Apache Cassandra, as observed during population.
 Each run lasted for 30 minutes.
 We executed nodetool flush between each run.
 After the flush, the system was allowed to quiesce before the next run started.

 Table 3 summarizes the results.
-Scylla is clearly ahead, providing latencies up to 10 times better than Cassandra at high percentiles.
+Scylla is clearly ahead, providing latencies up to 10 times better than Apache Cassandra at high percentiles.
 That’s easy to see in both Figure 4, which shows the mean latencies for all throughput tested and Figure 5, which shows the 99.9th percentile.

 Table 3: Latency percentiles (ms) at a fixed throughput.

 Figure 4: Mean latencies in Scylla versus Apache Cassandra

 Figure 5: 99.9th percentile latencies for Scylla and Apache Cassandra